 The error in ADL is that it pulls in all functions in the namespace of the type, rather than only the functions that were part of the interface of the type (i.e., those that specifically mention the type).
-In Example 2, you don't want to look up all f's, only those that operate specifically on O's type.
-That is precisely where the approximation diverges from the Interface Principle, and where the problems with ADL come from.

 When ADL looks up too much, unintended and unwanted names are found, causing us to select the wrong function (in the case when the function found via ADL is a better match, which usually happens with unconstrained templates) or to give deeply mysterious error messages.